-Finally, the amplitude of millennial-scale vegetation changes increased between ca. 100 and 25 ka, and was highlighted by switches from negative to positive DCA1 scores (Fig.4b) and increased variability of Restionaceae pollen percentages.
-These results could indicate either enhanced trade-wind pvariability or Fynbos vegetation expansions.
-Other Fynbos indicators did not display such trend (Fig. 4), suggesting that Restionaceae variability between 100 and 24 ka were more likely the result of enhanced variability of southeast trade winds.
-Restionaceae pollen percentage data from a record 2o North of our marine site also showed increased amplitude of millennial-scale changes (Shi et al., 2001).
-Grain-size wind strength tracers from the Walvis Ridge displayed enhanced millennial-scale variability, although only after ca. 80 ka (Stuut and Lamy, 2004).
-An analysis of BUS dynamics over the past 190 ka found increased millennial-scale variability of wind strength after ca. 100 ka and the windiest conditions in this zone during MIS 4 and 3 (Stuut et al., 2002).
-Such millennial-scale atmospheric reorganisations are recorded in the pollen-based DCA analysis as rapid biome shifts in southwestern Africa.
+Finally, the amplitude of millennial-scale vegetation changes increased between ca. 100 ka and ca. 25 ka, and was highlighted by switches from negative to positive DCA1 scores (Fig.4b) and increased variability of Restionaceae pollen percentages.
+Increased Restionaceae pollen could indicate expansions of Fynbos vegetation, or enhanced pollen transport from the Fynbos region linked to increased trade-wind strength (see additional discussion on present-day pollen-vegetation-climate relationships in the Supplementary material).
+Other Fynbos indicators did not display the same trend (Fig. 4), suggesting that Restionaceae variability between 100 ka and 24 ka were more likely the result of enhanced variability of southeast trade winds.
+Restionaceae pollen percentage data from a record two degrees of latitude north of our marine site also showed comparable increases in the amplitude of millennial-scale changes (Shi et al., 2001).
+Grain-size wind strength tracers from the Walvis Ridge also displayed enhanced millennial-scale variability, although only after ca. 80 ka (Stuut and Lamy, 2004).
+An analysis of BUS dynamics over the past 190 ka found increased millennial-scale variability of wind strength after ca. 100 ka and the highest wind strength in this zone during MIS 4 and 3 (Stuut et al., 2002).
+Such millennial-scale atmospheric reorganisations were probably recorded in the pollen-based DCA analysis as rapid biome shifts in southwestern Africa.

 Conclusions